EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-5)

-This lesson describes how to implement a visual interface required to edit shopping list items.
+This lesson describes how to implement a visual interface that allows you to edit shopping list items.

 ### Modify Backend Functionality